phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are documentation conventions followed, as described in the [“Coding Style Guidelines” section of the PhET Development Overview](https://docs.google.com/document/d/1odXkliRagq0zuf1_NdOtQ2BrkC9hwlISnPi2y-dKdrk/edit#heading=h.1oxr3ptyo50w)?
 - [ ] Does model.md adequately describe the model, in terms appropriate for teachers?
 - [ ] Does implementation-notes.md adequately describe the implementation, with an overview that will be useful to future maintainers?
-- [ ] Are sim-specific query parameters (if any) identified and documented in one .js file?
-The .js file should be named <REPO>QueryParameters, for example ArithmeticQueryParameters for the aritmetic repository.
+- [ ] Are sim-specific query parameters (if any) identified and documented in one .js file in js/common/ or js/ (if there is no common/)?
+The .js file should be named `{{REPO}}QueryParameters`, for example ArithmeticQueryParameters for the aritmetic repository.

-**Common Errors**
+**Math Libraries**

-- [ ] Is `Math.round` used where `dot.Util.roundSymmetric` should be used?
-Math.round does not treat positive and negative numbers symmetrically, see https://github.com/phetsims/dot/issues/35#issuecomment-113587879
+- [ ] Check that `dot.Util.roundSymmetric` is used instead of `Math.round`. `Math.round` does not treat positive and negative numbers symmetrically, see https://github.com/phetsims/dot/issues/35#issuecomment-113587879.
-- [ ] Is `toFixed` used where `dot.Util.toFixed` or `dot.Util.toFixedNumber` should be used?
-JavaScript's `toFixed` is notoriously buggy, behavior differs depending on browser, because the spec doesn't specify whether to round or floor.
+- [ ] `dot.Util.toFixed` or `dot.Util.toFixedNumber` should be used instead of `toFixed`.
+JavaScript's `toFixed` is notoriously buggy.
+Behavior differs depending on browser, because the spec doesn't specify whether to round or floor.
-- [ ] Are random numbers using `phet.joist.random`, and all doing so after modules are declared (non-statically)?
+- [ ] Check that random numbers are generated using `phet.joist.random`, and are doing so after modules are declared (non-statically).
 For instance, the following methods (and perhaps others) should not be used:
 * `Math.random`
 * `_.shuffle`
 * `_.sample`